Dance4 is delighted to announce the early career artists’ we will be supporting through our OPEN DOORS: Residency Bursaries.

-OPEN DOORS is a paid residency opportunity funded through The Idlewild Trust, for early career dance artists from the East Midlands to explore their practice in a nurturing environment at iC4C.
+OPEN DOORS is a paid residency opportunity funded through The Idlewild Trust, for early career dance artists to explore their practice in a nurturing environment at iC4C.
 A time to allow space for artistic practice development and receive broader management knowledge.

-Congratulations to Luke Vincent, Heather Birley and Alethia Antonia who have been selected for this bursary.
+Congratulations to Luke Vincent/Paige-Marie Baker-Carroll, Heather Birley and Alethia Antonia who have been selected for this bursary opportunity.

 Heather Birley – Having graduated from London Contemporary Dance School in 2017, Heather became apprentice dancer for Cullbergbaletten in Stockholm for an 11 month season as part of an MA at The Place.
 Heather is currently developing a daily practice based on her research area on serving self and listening to the ‘nowness’ of own desire and sensation.
 During the Open Doors residency Heather plans to work with collaborator and musician James Ratcliffe to see how coming together in a physical space can develop their collaborative practice.